jameholme/powershell/README.md

-These are powershell scripts/one liners
+these are simple powershell scripts/one liners. no guarantees are made.